Falsehoods and Truth of Adoption.

 There are several things that people do not tell you about adoption that I wish I had known, way back when…but it still would not have turned me against adding to my family through our domestic and international adoption.
 I just believe that I would have been better prepared.

 You will automatically love this child.

 I wish this were true but there are times when that connection is just not there and love is a CHOICE and not a FEELING.
 There are times when adoptive mamas go through post-adoption depression just like mamas who give birth can struggle with postpartum depression.
 It is tough.
-If you feel like you are struggling or wanting to sleep all the time.
+If you feel like you are struggling or want to sleep all the time.
 Maybe your emotions are all over the place or you are struggling with loving this child.
 Please, seek help.
 There is no shame in talking to a doctor or a therapist.
 There is no shame if you need medication to get through this emotional hump.
 You are still a good mama.
 Relax.
 Breathe.
 Trust the Lord.
 Ask for help.

 It will be an easy transition into your family.

 Any adoptive parent will tell you that this is a lie lie lie.
 I will say that it was much easier with Little Man than it was with Gigi and Catfish.
 There is a honeymoon period.
 It can last for days (or hours) or months.
 When it is over, it is over….that is when real bonding begins.

 You have to be rich to adopt.